-- Say what purpose is to collect said data.
+- Say what purpose is to collect the data.

-- Say how said data is collected (forms, cookies, etc.).
+- Say how the data is collected (forms, cookies, etc.).

 - If the data collected is transferred to third parties, you have to say so.

-- Then you have to indicate to the user who visits you, that at any time they can exercise their right to ask you to delete all the data you have about him or her.
+- Then you have to indicate to the user who visits you that at any time, they can exercise their right to ask you to delete all the data you have about them.

-- You have to clearly indicate who you are, your contact information, tax information (if you are a company) and what is the best way to contact you.
+- You have to indicate who you are, your contact information, tax information (if you are a company), and the best way to contact you.

 You May Also Read: 5+ Best Form Builder Plugins for your WordPress Website

-This page contains a kind of template that you have to finish filling out and publishing on your own.
+This page contains a template that you have to finish filling out and publishing on your own.

 To add that page (or the one you use if it is not that) to your website, the best place to add it is in the footer.